 Consider a deal

-Some vehicles may be offered at a discounted rate if it is painted a color that wasn’t as popular as others when originally produced or may have been painted a color by a previous color that not many people find appealing.
+Some vehicles may be offered at a discounted rate if it's painted an unpopular color around the time of production.
 You can potentially save a bundle on your initial purchase price by selecting an odd or unpopular color, while automotive paint professionals can always help change a vehicle to a color you prefer.

 Think about resale

 If you want to sell your vehicle down the line, keep that in mind when selecting your car’s paint color.
+This may be an important thing to consider when deciding what color car you should get.
 Popular colors are more in demand, which can result in a higher resale value when selling your vehicle.

 Blend in or stand out

-Some car paint colors, such as bright reds and yellows, are more attention getting than others.
-While the concept that “red cars get more tickets” was proven untrue, it is true that some colors grab your eye more than others.
+There is no one 'best car color to buy, but some car paint colors, such as bright reds and yellows, are more attention-getting than others.
+While the concept that "red cars get more tickets" was proven untrue, it is true that some colors grab your eye more than others.

 Also, the type of vehicle you have in addition to the paint color has more of an impact.
 A red station wagon simply won’t get as much attention as a red sports car but may get more attention than beige version.